Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/LoadWfsXmlQuery/README.md

 1. Create a `WfsFeatureTable` and a `FeatureLayer` to visualize the table.
 2. Set the feature request mode to `ManualCache`.
-3. Call `populateFromService` to populate the table with only those features returned by the XML query.
+3. Call `populateFromServiceAsync` to populate the table with only those features returned by the XML query.

 ## Relevant API

 * FeatureLayer
 * WfsFeatureTable
 * WfsFeatureTable::axisOrder
-* WfsFeatureTable::populateFromService
+* WfsFeatureTable::populateFromServiceAsync

 ## About the data